mancsedmon29/Navigation-Menu-Master/README.md

 <figure>
     <img src="./iconStyled.png" alt="Styled icon">
-    <figcaption>The icons has bigger than before and the margin right for icon was adjusted</figcaption>
+    <figcaption>The icons are bigger than before and the margin right for the icon was adjusted</figcaption>
 </figure>

 Style the font of the `span` tags under the `a` (anchor) tags.
-This CSS targets the span elements within a tags inside elements with the class sidebar.
+This CSS targets the span elements within tags inside elements with the class sidebar.
 It sets the `letter-spacing` to `1 pixel` and `text-transform` to `uppercase`.

 ```
 .sidebar a span {